-Table 2 below summarizes the possible level of demand for potentially transit-dependent populations in the City.
-Because of the overlapping nature of these populations,
+Table 1 below summarizes the possible level of demand for potentially transit-dependent populations in the City.
+Because of the overlapping nature of these populations, a single summative estimate of demand is not possible, but easily 50,000 to 60,000 citizens of the City can be implied.

-Table 2: Summary of Potentially Transit-Dependent Populations (2019)
+Table 1: Summary of Potentially Transit-Dependent Populations